-This is all under the guise of “protecting the public”—yet, at the same time the FDA turns around and approves yet another new sleeping pill.
+This is all under the guise of “protecting the public”—yet, at the same time the FDA turns around and approves yet another new sleeping pill to add to drug companies' arsenals of harmful products.
 This is an outrage!

 The FDA has just announced that it has approved Intermezzo (zolpidem tartrate sublingual tablets) that treats middle-of-the-night insomnia.
 So now drug companies have a pill for falling asleep, and another for staying asleep.
 What’s next, a pill for waking up in the morning?